 • Cultural Practices: New trees should not be started in areas in proximity to the borers' wild host plants, especially flowering crabs, thorns, hawthorns or Amelanchier spp; destruction of any such plants within 300 yards of the orchard will greatly improve this tactic.
-Keeping the base of the trees free from rank growth of weeds, grasses, briars and shrubs not only makes it easier to detect and remove borers, but also exposes them to natural enemies such as golden and downy woodpeckers, ants, and a (small) number of parasitic wasps and flies.
+Keeping the bases of the trees free from rank growth of weeds, grasses, briars and shrubs not only makes it easier to detect and remove borers, but also exposes them to natural enemies such as golden and downy woodpeckers, ants, and a (small) number of parasitic wasps and flies.
 Heavily infested trees that are beyond recovery should be removed and burned before the following spring to prevent developing borers inside from completing their life cycle.
 Keeping trees in a healthy, vigorous condition is one of the best preventive measures against attack by flatheaded appletree borer, especially for newly transplanted trees.
 This is also a (somewhat less effective) measure for Prionus root borer infestations; disease, drought, mechanical injury, and poor soil conditions increase tree susceptibility.

-- Foliar Sprays: The adult population of the roundheaded and flatheaded appletree borers can be reduced by application of the pesticides commonly used to control plum curculio and codling moth in N.Y., particularly those applied at the beginning and end of June.
-Sprays of broad-spectrum insecticides against Prionus borer adults are only partially effective. - Oviposition Barriers: In early May, protective coverings of various materials can be wrapped around the bottom 12-24" of trunks (higher, up to the level of the branches, for flatheaded appletree borer) to exclude the female beetles from their preferred oviposition sites.
+- Foliar and Trunk Sprays: The adult population of the roundheaded and flatheaded appletree borers can be reduced by application of the pesticides commonly used to control plum curculio and codling moth in N.Y., particularly those applied at the beginning and end of June.
+Sprays of broad-spectrum insecticides against Prionus borer adults are only partially effective.
+However, with the recently approved supplemental label for the use of Lorsban 4E in directed trunk applications against appleboring beetles, homeowners and commercial growers alike finally have a relatively effective option available for managing the most damaging life stages of these insects.
+Moreover, the middle two weeks of July would be an optimal window for this spray application.
+Refer to the following article for details of the registered Lorsban uses. - Oviposition Barriers: In early May, protective coverings of various materials can be wrapped around the bottom 12-24" of trunks (higher, up to the level of the branches, for flatheaded appletree borer) to exclude the female beetles from their preferred oviposition sites.
 Mosquito netting, fine mesh hardware cloth, tree wrap, tarpaper, cotton batting, or even layers of newspaper should be wrapped loosely around the trunk, tied at the top with twine and covered at the bottom with soil.
 Barriers should be removed in September, after all egg-laying activity is finished.
 An alternative method is to paint the lower surface of the trunk using white latex paint; this approach tends to work better on the smooth trunk surfaces of younger trees, and should be repeated each year, as the paint layer tends to crack with normal tree growth.